MRR Churn Rate

 The report employs a specific time-window convention to ensure meaningful data, especially at daily or weekly intervals:

 Monthly Aggregation: If you select an Interval of daily, weekly, or monthly, the churn calculation is performed on a month-to-month basis.
-This means the Churn MRR for the preceding month is compared against the Starting MRR at the start of that month, reducing noise and providing a standardized rate that is comparable across your entire history.
+This means the Churn MRR for the preceding month is compared against the Starting MRR (the cohort 1 or 12 months ago, depending on the trailing window selected) at the start of that month, reducing noise and providing a standardized rate that is comparable across your entire history.

 Quarterly/Yearly Aggregation: If you select quarterly or yearly, the churn is calculated on a quarter-over-quarter or year-over-year basis, respectively.